ElCap Documentation

 Note: Once a version of the SDK is installed you can create projects from it even if you're not connected to the Internet.
 You'll need to be online the first time you build a project with that version of the SDK, however, as the Docker image needs to be built.
 Once the Docker image is built, all subsequent edit/build/flash can happen without an Internet connection.

 Once ElCap is in your PATH, go ahead and run it.
-You will be presented with a prompt to accept the license agreement.
 On the first run, ElCap will look like this:

 $ elcap